 The Bottom Line

-Great specially designed instruction is planned for a particular student and their needs but can be made available for (and beneficial to) all students to support them with understanding content.
+Excellent, specially designed instruction is planned for a particular student and their needs but can be made available for (and beneficial to) all students to support them with understanding content.

-Some last helpful tips for you as you plan Specially Designed Instruction:
+Here are some last helpful tips for you as you plan Specially Designed Instruction:

-- Always keep equity in mind – Grade-level, standards-aligned content is usually the end goal and all SDI must be reasonably calculated for a student to make adequate progress.
+- Always keep equity in mind – Grade-level, standards-aligned content is usually the end goal, and all SDI must be reasonably calculated for a student to make adequate progress.